KevinJChen/MCSemanticSegmentation/docs/status.md

 ###   2. Training
-After the data is obtained, it is fed into the UNet algorithm for model training
+After the data is obtained, it is fed into the DeepLabV3 algorithm for model training

 A k-means algorithm will also be along the side to give us an approximate evaluation of the performance of our algorithm which we will use to compare the results and accuracy of the labeling.
 This evaluation will come first before moving onto